waynewu6250/Multi-intent-dialoguer/README.md

 # Multi-intent-dialoguer

+**Research project:** <br>
-Research project for task-oriented dialogue system with jointly training multi-intent classification and slot filling
+Intent clustering mechanism for task-oriented dialogue systems to deal with single or multi-intent recognition

+## BERT Fine-tuning
+The service uses BERT as fine-tuning and performs nearest neighbor algorithm at downstream analysis.

 ## Using BERT-as-service
 Enter the following command: